temporalio/documentation/kb/additional-resources.md

 date: 2022-12-12T00:00:00Z
 ---

-There are many ways to introduce and teach Temporal based on what background you are coming from.
+There are many ways to introduce and teach Temporal based on your background.
 Temporal doesn't have a monopoly on explaining Temporal.

 Here, we list great blogposts and videos by Temporal staff and users that may be helpful in increasing your understanding or convincing your team.